ssm1272/shreyamankar/README.md

-# shreyamankar
+# Shreya mankar
-this is my first git repository author=shreya mankar
+this is my first program